 - that is where Bridge starts to look more like a shared context layer across teams and organizations

-If you read Bridge as “the missing layer in the AI protocol stack,” the practical meaning today is narrower: Bridge already fills the storage-normalization gap locally, and the broader cross-org context layer is the direction Bridge Cloud is meant to extend.
+If you read Bridge as “the missing layer in the AI protocol stack,” the practical meaning today is: Bridge fills the storage-normalization gap locally and bridges it to MCP so any host can consume your data.
+The broader cross-org context layer is the direction Bridge Cloud is meant to extend.

 A useful mental model